suryadheeshjith/Image-captioning/README.md

 ./get_datasets.sh
 ```

-If this does not work and you are interested in running the code yourself with the same data, contact me for a drive link which has all the relevant data.
+If this does not work and you are interested in running the code yourself with the same data, contact me for a drive link.

-#### Running the code
+## Running the code

 ***Recommended to use an environment***